-The reconstructive surgeons at Cancer Treatment Centers of America® (CTCA) at Midwestern Regional Medical Center (Midwestern) in Zion, Illinois, are highly trained and educated to perform reconstructive surgical procedures on many major parts of the human body.
+The reconstructive surgeons at Cancer Treatment Centers of America® (CTCA) in Chicago are highly trained and educated to perform reconstructive surgical procedures on many major parts of the human body.
 Reconstructive and plastic surgery may help repair damage to the body caused by cancer treatments or by the cancer itself.
 Some reconstructive surgeries are performed to improve function, while others may help patients regain a more normal appearance.
 Patients being treated for a variety of cancer types, including breast, head, neck and skin cancers, may be candidates for reconstructive surgery.

 Our reconstructive surgeons in Illinois work closely with supportive care clinicians dedicated to delivering whole-patient care.
 Our supportive therapies are designed to help patients manage cancer-related side effects and support quality of life before, during and after cancer treatment.
-At CTCA® at Midwestern, we combine advanced cancer treatments with supportive therapies as part of a personalized, integrative care plan designed to treat not just the cancer but the individual fighting it.
+At our Chicago hospital, we combine advanced cancer treatments with supportive therapies as part of a personalized, integrative care plan designed to treat not just the cancer but the individual fighting it.